Cycle sport: History

-The first bicycle race is popularly held to have been a 1200 m race on the 31 May 1868 at the Parc de Saint-Cloud, Paris, France.
-It was won by expatriate Englishman James Moore who rode a wooden bicycle with solid rubber tires.
+The first bicycle race is popularly held to have been a 1200 m race on May 31, 1868 at the Parc de Saint-Cloud, Paris, France.
+It was won by expatriate Englishman James Moore, who rode a wooden bicycle with solid rubber tires.
 The machine is now on display at the museum in Ely, Cambridgeshire, England.

 The Union Cycliste Internationale was founded on 14 April 1900 by Belgium, the United States, France, Italy, and Switzerland to replace the International Cycling Association, which had been formed in 1892, over a row with Great Britain as well as because of other issues.

 Since the rise of the Olympic Movement at the 1896 Summer Olympics, cycling has been a contestant event in every Summer Olympic Games.

 Racing

 Road bicycle

 Cycle-racing has a long history: French cyclists Léon Flameng and Paul Masson at the 1896 Summer Olympics.

-Road bicycle racing involve both team and individual competition, and races are contested in various ways.
+Road bicycle racing involves both team and individual competition, and races are contested in various ways.
 They range from the one-day road race, criterium, and time trial to multi-stage events like the Tour de France and its sister events which make up cycling's Grand Tours.

 The races typically take place from spring through to autumn.
 Many riders from the Northern Hemisphere spend the winter in countries such as Australia to compete or train.
 Professional races range from the three-week "Grand Tour" stage races such as the Tour de France, Giro d'Italia and the Vuelta a España to multi-day stage races such as the Tour de Suisse and Tour of California, to single day "Classics" such as the Tour of Flanders and Milan–San Remo.
-The longest one-day road race sanctioned by USA Cycling is LOTOJA which covers the 206 mi from Logan, Utah, to Jackson, Wyoming.
+The longest one-day road race sanctioned by USA Cycling is LOTOJA, which covers the 206 mi from Logan, Utah, to Jackson, Wyoming.
 Criteriums are races based on circuits typically less than a mile in length and sometimes run for a set time (60 min, 90 min, etc.) rather than a specific distance.
 Criteriums are the most popular form of road racing in North America.
 In Belgium, kermesses are popular, single-day events of usually over 120 km.
 As well as road races in which all riders start simultaneously, individual time trial and team time trial events are also held on road-based courses.